A quick and easy way to save on heating costs and conserve energy is by insulating your hot water pipes.

 - Fit.
 Place your cut pieces of insulation along your pipe with the seam face down.

 - Secure.
-Tape, wire or use cable ties to clamp your lengths of insulation every foot or two.
+Tape, wire, or use cable ties to clamp your lengths of insulation every one to two feet.

 Just as you have options in terms of the best insulation for boiler pipes, you also have a variety of ways to protect and provide insulation for outdoor water pipes, such as hose valves and faucets.
 You can either use foam pipe insulation or you can buy insulated drawstring bags that fit tightly around valves during the winter to prevent frozen pipes.